KyberNetwork/developer-portal/smart-contract-proxy-grant.md

 This proxy should be audited (audit cost excluded from grant) and ready for mainnet deployment.

+For the technical overview and API docs of KyberDAO, refer [here](README.md)

 ## Description:

 Create an KyberDAO proxy that allows pool masters to let pool members claim their designated rewards trustlessly and update fees with sufficient notice times while maintaining full trustlessness.